Kibet1816/Pitch-platform/README.md

     - Run `chmod a+x start.sh`
     - Run `./start.sh`

+## Instructions for use

+- In the home page,click `sign in` in the navbar
+- Click on the `sign up here` link to create a new pitch board account
+- On the navbar , click on a topic of choice to create a new pitch or idea

 ## Known bugs
 No known errors if found drop a message on my profile